Uncontested Divorce in Massachusetts

 • Certificate of Absolute Divorce or Annulment: This form records the action for the Commonwealth.

-• A Request for Trial or Pre-Trial Assignment: This form is essential to plan out a divorce hearing.
+• A Request for Trial or Pre-Trial Assignment: This form is essential to plan out a hearing.

 • An Income Assignment Worksheet: This form is used for the assignment of income.